gmukherjee/gmukherjee.github.io/Research-21.md

 Banerjee T, Mukherjee G and Radchenko P. <a href='https://arxiv.org/pdf/1701.02857.pdf'><em>Feature Screening in Large Scale Cluster Analysis.</em></a> Journal of Multivariate Analysis, 2017.
 R-Code: <a href='https://gmukherjee.github.io/Software/2017-01-10-cosci/'><em>COSCI Algorithm</em></a>; Also, See R-package: <a href='https://gmukherjee.github.io/Software/2017-09-19-fusionclust/'><em>fusionclust</em></a>

+### Two Sample testing with applications to Single-cell Virology

+1) Sen N, Mukherjee G and Arvin A. <a href='https://doi.org/10.3389/fmicb.2020.01224'><em>The Use of Single Cell Mass Cytometry to Define the Molecular Mechanisms of Varicella-Zoster Virus Lymphotropism</em></a>.
+Frontiers in Microbiology, Vol 11, 2020.

+2) <a href='https://elifesciences.org/articles/55487'><em>HIV efficiently infects T cells from the endometrium and remodels them to promote systemic viral spread. </em></a> Elife, 2020; With Roan lab of UCSF.

+3) <a href='http://www.cell.com/cell-reports/pdf/S2211-1247(17)30935-X.pdf'><em>Mass Cytometric Analysis of HIV Entry, Replication, and Remodeling in Tissue CD4+ T Cells</em></a>.
+Cell Reports, 2017, ISSN 2211-1247; With Roan lab of UCSF.

+4) Sen N, Mukherjee G and Arvin AM. <a href='https://pubmed.ncbi.nlm.nih.gov/26213183/'><em>Single Cell Mass Cytometry Reveals Remodeling of Human T Cell Phenotypes by Varicella Zoster Virus</em></a>.
+Methods, 2015.

+5) <a href='http://www.sciencedirect.com/science/article/pii/S2211124714004938'><em>Single Cell Analysis of the Remodeling of Human Tonsil T Cells by Varicella-Zoster Virus</em></a>.
+Cell Reports, 2014; With Arvin lab of Stanford Medical School.

+6) <a href='http://www.pnas.org/content/109/50/20667.abstract'><em>Innate immune response to homologous rotavirus infection in the small intestinal villous epithelium at single-cell resolution</em></a>.
+Proceedings of the National Academy of Sciences, 2012; With Greenberg lab of Stanford Medical School.

 ### Empirical Bayes Theory & Methods

 1) Brown LD, Mukherjee G  and Weinstein  A. <a href='https://arxiv.org/pdf/1605.08466.pdf'><em>Empirical Bayes Estimates for a 2-Way Cross-Classified Additive Model.</em></a> Annals of Statistics, Vol 46, No 4 (2018), 1693-1720.